top of page

 • Your facility is in a metro area with a healthy candidate pipeline

+If that sounds like your situation, keeping recruitment internal can maintain tighter control over candidate relationships and preserve your facility's unique culture.
 But here's the catch: most correctional facilities don't fit that profile anymore.
 Vacancies are surging nationwide, competition for qualified candidates is brutal, and HR teams are drowning.

 When RPO Is the Clear Winner